-Short-term projections (1 to 4 weeks) reflect the current level of covid-19 transmssion and current effectivess of ongoing covid-19 prevention and control.
+Short-term projections (1 to 4 weeks) reflect the current level of COVID-19 transmission and current effectiveness of ongoing COVID-19 prevention and control.
 Short-term projections the immediate need health care such hospital and critical care services for COVID-19 patients.

-Long-term projections (6 weeks onward) reflect sustain trends in covid-19 transmissions.
-Long-term projections are helpful to assess the potiential effect of covid-19 re-opening or the need of increased restrictions to control surges.
+Long-term projections (6 weeks onward) reflect sustain trends in COVID-19 transmissions.
+Long-term projections are helpful to assess the potential effect of COVID-19 re-opening or the need of increased restrictions to control surges.

 Short-term projections have a moderate amount of variation between modelling methods.
 Countries such as Germany and Poland and the United States address model variation by aggregation and ensemble hubs that combine projections from different science teams and modelling approaches.
-The approach used at 613covid.ca is commonly found within ensamble hubs.
-Typically, the approach used at 613covid.ca generates projects that fall within the middle to somewhat higher than the average ensamble projection during increasing covid-19 transmission or somewhat lower than average during decreasing covid-19 transmission.
+The approach used at 613covid.ca is commonly found within ensemble hubs.
+Typically, the approach used at 613covid.ca generates projects that fall within the middle to somewhat higher than the average ensemble projection during increasing COVID-19 transmission or somewhat lower than average during decreasing COVID-19 transmission.